jharwell/sierra/docs/src/plugins/proc/collate.rst

 ``--proc``.
 Configuration for this plugin consists of *what* data to collate, and some tweaks for *how* that data should be collated.

+This plugin does not require additional plugins to be active when it is run.

 Cmdline Interface
 -----------------